 One quick note about the actual flour base in all-purpose flours.
 I have always used just traditional all-purpose flour in the substitution.
 But some brands (i.e. White Lily, King Arthur Flour and others) use cake or pastry flour in place of all-purpose, because it is low-protein.
 I’ve never found that it makes a huge difference.
 But if a recipe specifically calls for one of those, you might want to use cake or pastry flour instead.

-Learn how to make self-rising flour homemade with just three easy ingredients.
+Learn how to make this homemade self-rising flour recipe with just three easy ingredients.